Bibron's toadlet

-The Bibron's toadlet or brown toadlet (Pseudophryne bibronii) is a species of Australian ground-dwelling frog that, although having declined over much of its range, is widespread through most of New South Wales, Victoria, south-eastern Queensland, and eastern South Australia, including Kangaroo Island.
+Bibron's toadlet or brown toadlet (Pseudophryne bibronii) is a species of Australian ground-dwelling frog that, although having declined over much of its range, is widespread through most of New South Wales, Victoria, south-eastern Queensland, and eastern South Australia, including Kangaroo Island.
 Bibron's toadlet settles in a wide variety of habitats within these region but they mainly reside in dry forests, woodland, shrubland, grassland, coastal swamps, heathland, and sub-alpine areas.
 They deposit their eggs in leaf litters during the flooding season, which is essential for the proper development of the egg.
 This species has high sexual dimorphism within the species and utilizes chemosignals to attract potential mates.

 Taxonomy

 The genus Pseudophryne encapsulates 14 different species of frogs localized to Australia.
 These frogs are morphologically similar to small bufonid frogs not localized to Australia.
 The first known nomenclature of the Pseudophryne genus dates back to 1835 with the characterization of the Bombinator australis.
 The types and localities of different Pseudophryne species has been debated, P. bibronni being localized to South Eastern Australia and other Pseudophryne localized to different regions in Australia.